borisblizzard/liteser/branches/2.0/readme.txt

 If you want to serialize an enum, there is an indirect way to do this without changing too much of your code.
 Instead of creating an enum, create a typedef for int (or unsigned int) and instead of declaring a possible list of enum values, declare all values as static const values of the new type.
-You also might want to rename the name of the enums if it is located within a namespace in order to avoid name conflicts with other types.